Details of His Arrest

 However, facility officials informed the embassy that Ofori Atta had declined to meet or speak with consular officials without his lawyer present.
 This refusal reportedly disappointed the ambassador, who is described as a close friend of Ofori Atta and had hoped to assist.
 The embassy continues to monitor the situation to ensure that his rights are upheld.

-place.
-A return could lead to a prolonged trial, potential fines, asset forfeiture, and imprisonment if
+So his return could lead to a prolonged trial, potential fines, asset forfeiture, and imprisonment if convicted.